aceokay/hiresly/README.md

 3. To launch Postgres, type `postgres` into the terminal
 4. To create the database, type `rake db:create` into the terminal
 5. To create the tables in the database, type `rake db:migrate` into the terminal
-7. To create the test database, type `rake db:test:prepare` into the terminal
-9. Launch server by typing `rails s` into the terminal and going to `localhost:3000` in your browser
+6. Launch server by typing `rails s` into the terminal and going to `localhost:3000` in your browser
-10. You can now post and prosper

 ###Technologies Used
 This app uses Ruby on Rails, Postgres, and ActiveRecord.
 Test tools are RSpec, Capybara, and Poltergeist.